Over the years, I've written a fair amount of LaTeX code. That which is worth sharing can be found here.

 This class was last updated 26 March 2001.
 I haven't had time to maintain it since.

-schedule A LaTeX package for creating weekly schedules.
+A LaTeX package for creating weekly schedules.
 It uses LaTeX’s picture environment to draw the schedule on the page.
 The main reason I wrote this package was because I wanted representations of appointments to be accurate to the minute: a 43-minute appointment will be drawn in a box taking up exactly 43/60ths of an hour.

-This package was last update 28 October 1997.
+This package was last updated 28 October 1997.